ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab03.md

 Once you have the code correct, try testing both using interactive testing as well as by running `pytest`.

-# Step 7: Submit your partially completed work to submit.cs
+# Step 7: Submit your partially completed work to Gradescope

 You are by no means finished with this lab.
-But, we want to encourage you to make a submission to submit.cs now anyway.
+But, we want to encourage you to make a submission to Gradescope now anyway.
 Here is why:

 1. It provides a backup copy of your work in case something goes wrong with your computer or your CSIL account.